McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation, based on 4 key elements:-

 Some meta-programmes – eg: Introvert/Extravert – appear to be grounded in temperament – but most can be related to the operational structure of a person’s vMEME Stack.
 For example: how important Little Detail is may depend on how strong the BLUE vMEME is in the vMEME Stack; how Others-Referenced someone is can be linked to the strength of the GREEN vMEME or possibly a PURPLE/GREEN vMEME harmonic.

-Meta-State: this NLP concept, developed by L Michael Hall, is closely related to schema theory in Cognitive Psychology.
-It is concerned with how we interpret events, then how we interpret the result of that interpretation, then how we interpret the interpretation of the interpretation, then how we interpret the interpretation of the interpretation of the interpretation, etc – creating multiple layers of interpretation. with every additional layer that much more removed from the original sensory information.
+Meta-State: this NLP concept, developed by L Michael Hall (1995), is closely related to the concept of schemas in Cognitive Psychology.
+It is concerned with how we interpret events, then how we interpret the result of that interpretation, then how we interpret the interpretation of the interpretation, then how we interpret the interpretation of the interpretation of the interpretation, etc, etc – creating multiple layers of interpretation. with every additional layer that much more removed from the original sensory information.
 Each layer beyond the initial primary interpretation-less state is a meta-state.
-So a meta-state can be defined as ‘the mental state arrived at through the application of meaning’ .
+So a meta-state can be defined as ‘the mental state arrived at through the application of meaning’.

-The Cognitive Triad can be linked to meta-stating to show how vMEMES influence the formation of belief structures at every level.
+The Cognitive Triad can be linked to meta-stating to propose how vMEMES influence the formation of belief structures at every level of interpretation.

 Micro-Environment: a small or relatively small habitat, usually distinctly specialised and effectively isolated.

 The term can be applied to a forest canopy or to a neuron.
-In Developmental Psychology the womb is considered to be a micro-environment, the condition of which can have myriad effects on the way the foetus develops.
+For behavioural geneticists like Robert Plomin – eg: Robert Plomin & Peter McGuffin (1994) – and some Developmental Psychologists – the womb is considered to be a micro-environment, the condition of which can have myriad effects on the way the foetus develops.

 Mindset: a somewhat vague term referring to someone’s general attitudes and the manner in which they typically think about things.